 If the student or organization agrees that the violation(s) of the conduct regulations cited occurred, they may decide to have the case resolved through the informal process.
 A student or organization always has the right to refuse the informal process and proceed with a formal hearing.
 Final resolution of the informal process must meet the following criteria: (1) the administrative officer handling the case and the student or organization agree that informal resolution is a reasonable option given the circumstances; (2) the student or organization must accept responsibility for the violation(s) of the specified conduct regulation(s); (3) the student or organization must agree with the sanctions resulting from the violation(s); (4) if applicable, the victim should agree with the sanctions issued for the violation(s) and may propose sanctions that are reasonable and in accordance with the Code of

-If the student or organization disputes that a violation of conduct regulations has taken place, rejects the informal resolution, or does not agree with the sanctions resulting from the informal resolution, the case shall be resolved through the formal resolution procedures.
+If the student or organization disputes that a violation of conduct regulations has taken place, rejects the informal resolution, or does not agree with the sanctions resulting from the informal resolution, the case shall be resolved through the formal resolution procedure, which includes an investigation and a hearing.
 University Judiciary, a registered student organization, facilitates the formal hearing process.
 For more detailed information about the formal resolution process, including information about investigations and hearings, please refer to the Code of Conduct.

 247 Memorial Hall